- US Online Poker

 Existing NetEnt shareholders will be paid in stock of the combined company.

 Evolution said the takeover would accelerate its move towards becoming the “world leader in the online gaming industry.”
-The Stockholm-listed company is already the market leader in live casino, and in NetEnt acquires one of the world’s largest online slots suppliers.
+The Stockholm-listed company is already the market leader in live casino gaming, and in NetEnt acquires one of the world’s largest online slots suppliers.

 The two companies also suggested the combination would propel them to a leading role in the US online casino market.